-- Exercise – working out helps you keep focused, reduce cravings and avoid gaining weight.
+- Exercise – beining active helps you keep focused, reduce cravings and avoid gaining weight.

 Keep in mind, however, that everyone is different.
 What works for some people might not work for you.
-Lucky that there is more than one way to quit smoking.
-Putting together a customised toolbox means you boost your chances to succeed significantly.
+Luckily, there is more than one way to quit smoking.
+Creating a personalized plan will significantly increase your chances to succeed.

 Benefits of quitting smoking

-There are hardly any former smokers who regret their decision.
-Most people who have quit smoking can’t even understand why they started smoking to begin with.
+There are very few former smokers who regret their decision.
+Most people who have quit smoking don’t understand why they started smoking to begin with.

-Most significant among the benefits is obviously your health.
-Smoking shortens your life and quitting smoking boosts your chances of avoiding suffering and serious, fatal diseases.
+Improving your health is obviously the most significantbenefit..
+Smoking shortens your life and quitting smoking boosts your chances of avoiding many serious, fatal diseases.

 Quitting smoking can realistically give you: